How do I know what courses are considered degree-applicable for federal and state financial aid?

 Is there a charge to file a FAFSA form?

 There is no charge to file a FAFSA form.
 Students can complete a FAFSA form, free of charge, at www.fafsa.gov.
-There are several Web sites that charge a fee to process a FAFSA form, so it is important that you use only the above Web site.

 When do I file for financial aid?